containers/buildah/docs/buildah-build.1.md

 **--no-cache**

 Do not use existing cached images for the container build.
 Build from the start with a new set of cached layers.

+**--no-hosts**

+Do not create _/etc/hosts_ for the container.

+By default, Buildah manages _/etc/hosts_, adding the container's own IP address.
+**--no-hosts** disables this, and the image's _/etc/hosts_ will be preserved unmodified.
+Conflicts with the --add-host option.

 **--os**="OS"